Submission Guidelines — SISAP 2021

 SISAP 2021 allows for three forms of submissions: long research papers (from 9 to 14 pages), short research papers (of up to 8 pages) and demo papers (of up to 8 pages).
-The submission itself, including references, should fit within these page limits.
-Authors may add an appendix with supplementary material, to be read at the discretion of the PC.
 Full papers are expected to be descriptions of complete technical work, whereas short papers can describe innovative approaches or preliminary results which may nevertheless require more work to mature.
 Vision papers and other position papers should be submitted as short research papers.

 Demo submissions should provide the motivation for the demonstrated concepts, the information about the technology and the system to be demonstrated (including a system description, functionality and figures when applicable), and should state the significance of the contribution.
 The scenarios within which the demonstration applies should also be explained.
 Evaluation criteria for the demonstration proposals include: novelty, technical advances and challenges, and the overall practical attractiveness of the demonstrated system.